vzdor/ruby-serialport/README.md

 The native Windows version of this library supports the Microsoft Visual C++, Borland C++, and MinGW compilers.

+There is an alternative gem with MRI, JRuby, and Rubinius support.
+See below.

 ## Installation

 Install the gem as normal: `sudo gem install serialport`